aidanperez2000/CS611_Arcade/README.md

 -	Two-player mode; players take turns drawing lines between dots.
 -	Completing a box grants a point and allows an extra turn.
 -	The player with the most boxes at the end of the game wins.
+### Quoridor
+- Two-player mode: players take turns either moving or building a wall to block the other player
+- A player cannot move where there is a wall
+- Walls cannot completely block the other player
+- The player who gets to the other side fastest wins